Imola 2020 World Championships: What is Alex Dowsett’s unbranded time trial bike? - Cycling Weekly

-Alex Dowsett is ready to fight for a medal in the World Championship time trial in Imola.
+Alex Dowsett was one of two riders along with Geraint Thomas representing Great Britain in the World Championship time trial in Imola on Friday.

-The British TT champion finished fifth in last year’s race in Yorkshire and was on the heels of the best solo riders in the world.
+The British TT champion finished fifth in last year’s race in Yorkshire and was on the heels of the best solo riders in the world, but was only able to manage ninth place in this year’s race amongst a strong top-10.

 >> Save up to 31% with a magazine subscription.
 Enjoy the luxury of home delivery and never miss an issue <<

-This year Dowsett is trying to give himself every advantage by hand-picking all his equipment, opting to ride a bike that isn’t the Factor TT machine used by his Israel Start-Up Nation squad during the rest of the season.
+This year Dowsett tried to give himself every advantage by hand-picking all his equipment, opting to ride a bike that isn’t the Factor TT machine used by his Israel Start-Up Nation squad during the rest of the season.

-Instead Cycling Weekly understands Dowsett has opted to run an unbranded Specialized Shiv, with the stickers removed.
+Instead Dowsett opted to run an unbranded Specialized Shiv, with the stickers removed.

 While riders are under strict contractual rules to ride the kit provided by their team in most races, when competing for their national federations athletes are actually free to choose their own equipment.